 How to play DOS games on Android for free

 DOS emulation is definitely not for the faint of heart.
 It takes time and effort to set up the emulator and customize the controls for each game.
 Another challenge is getting the game itself.
 You can purchase most DOS games from GoG and download many for free from the web but the process is tedious.
 The result, however, can be totally worth the effort since you get to play amazing nostalgic games free of microtransactions or advertisements.

-In simple terms, an emulator is a software that enables one system to behave like another.
+In simple terms, an emulator is software that enables one system to behave like another.
 You have emulators that let you run Android apps on your PC and vice versa.
-My recommended dos emulator app is Magic Dos Box since it lets you customize the interface extensively.
+Our recommended dos emulator app is Magic Dos Box since it lets you customize the interface extensively.
 The free version allows you to add a single game to experiment with but if you are looking at emulating multiple games at a time, you will need to purchase the app.

 - Install Magic Dosbox on your Android device.